 Whether you’ve just started your own law firm, or whether you’ve been going solo for years, running a legal practice on your own is no small feat.

-With day-to-day pressures, it can be difficult to prioritize changes or additions to improve your business in the long term.
+With day-to-day pressures, prioritizing changes or additions to improve your business can be challenging.
 However, there are small investments you can make now that can bring big benefits for the future of your law firm—and your legal career.

-Here are 15 useful ways to invest in your law firm’s future right now, based on some of our most popular posts from the Clio Blog.
+Here are 15 useful ways to invest in your law firm’s future, based on some of our most popular posts from the Clio Blog.

 As a solo lawyer, you may not be able to go off-the-grid for a week-long reading binge like Bill Gates does, but reading books is definitely an underrated way to get inspiration and new ideas to help improve your law firm.

-Start with one book, and set a goal for how much you’ll read each day (or week).
+We recommend starting with one book, like the #1 bestseller, The Client-Centered Law Firm.
+Set a goal for how much you’ll read each day (or week).
 Even if you only find time for a few pages a day, you’ll get through a few books before you know it, and you never know what ideas you may come across.

-Check out this list of the best books for lawyers, as recommended by lawyers and legal professionals, if you’re stuck on what to pick.
+Check out this list of the best books for lawyers, as recommended by lawyers and legal professionals.
 It includes books about business, mental health, and more.

 Even as a busy lawyer, you spend more time on your phone than you think.
-U.S. consumers spend 5 hours per day on mobile devices, and British researchers found that a group of U.K. university students used their smart phones roughly twice as much as they estimated.
+US consumers spend 3 hours and 43 minutes per day on mobile devices, and British researchers found that a group of UK university students used their smartphones roughly twice as much as they estimated.

 What does this mean for the success of your solo practice and your legal career?
 Instead of spending that time on social media, it might be worth spending some of that time on apps for your business.
-There’s Fastcase for legal research, Evernote for organizing your notes, Clio for managing your practice on the go, and many more capable of meeting the specific needs of your business model and practice area.
+There’s Fastcase for legal research, Google Keep or Apple Notes for organizing your notes, Clio for managing your practice on the go, and many more capable of meeting the specific needs of your business model and practice area.
 Explore some of the options on our list of the best apps for lawyers.

 Despite all the fuss over technology, having tech isn’t necessary for modern law firms to succeed—having the right tech, however, is crucial.